· · ·

 Prepare the Ingredients

-• Using a paring knife, core, peel, and dice two apples (or enough to make 2 cups).
+• Using a paring knife, core, peel, and dice 2 cups Honey Crisp apples (or about 2 apples).
 Place in a large bowl.

-• Zest the orange and lemon.
-Slice in half and juice with a citrus juicer.
+• Zest 2 tablespoons orange zest and 2 tablespoons lemon zest.
+Slice citrus in half and juice with a citrus juicer to make 1/4 cup orange juice and 1/4 cup lemon juice.

-• The total amount of dried fruit should equal 3 2/3 cups.
+• Add 1/2 cup raisins, 1/2 cup dried cranberries, 1/2 cup golden raisins, and 1/3 cup dried black currants to the chopped fruit.
+The total amount of dried fruit should equal 3 2/3 cups.
 (If you have other dried fruit you'd like to substitute, such as dried cherries or dried pineapple, go ahead and use the fruit of your choice.)

-• If necessary, chop the English walnuts with a knife or nut chopper.
+• If necessary, chop 1 cup English walnuts with a knife or nut chopper.

 Cook the Mincemeat

-• Melt the butter in a large Dutch oven or saucepan.
-Add to this the diced apple, brown sugar, orange and lemon juice, orange and lemon zest, chopped English walnuts, candied cherries, and all the prepared dried fruit.
+• Melt 1/2 cup butter in a large Dutch oven or saucepan.
+Add to this the diced apple, 2/3 cups dark brown sugar, orange and lemon zest, orange and lemon juice, chopped English walnuts, candied cherries, and all the prepared dried fruit.
 Stir to combine.

-• Add in the ground cinnamon, ginger, nutmeg, dried cloves, and kosher salt.
+• Add in 1 teaspoon ground cinnamon, 1/2 teaspoon ginger, 1/2 teaspoon nutmeg, 1/2 teaspoon ground cloves, and 1/4 teaspoon kosher salt.
 Stir with a long-handled wooden spoon until everything is combined.

 • Bring mixture to a boil.
 Reduce heat to a simmer and cook until most of the liquid has evaporated, stirring occasionally.
 Do not allow the mixture to dry out.
 This should take about 12-15 minutes.

 • Remove the pan from heat and allow to cool, stirring once or twice.
-Add the spiced rum to the fruit and stir to combine.
+Add 3/4 cup spiced rum to the fruit and stir to combine.

 • Once the mixture has fully cooled, store in a tightly sealed jar or container.
 Refrigerate until ready to use.
 Allow the mincemeat to chill for at least 24 hours before using.